Background pattern

 • reduction of blood platelets (thrombocytopenia),

 • behavioral and mood changes: hallucinations, disorientation, suicidal thoughts and actions.
-Warning signs include talking about suicide, social isolation, desire to be alone, or feeling trapped or desperate about a situation,
+Warning signs are, for example, talking about suicide, social withdrawal, desire to be alone, or feeling trapped or desperate about a situation,

-• yellowing of the skin and eyes, unusual fatigue or fever, dark-colored urine caused by liver inflammation (hepatitis),
+• yellowing of the skin and eyes, unusual tiredness, or fever, dark urine color caused by liver inflammation (hepatitis),

 • swelling (inflammation) of the lungs,

-• combination of symptoms similar to the flu, tingling or numbness of the arms and legs, worsening of lung symptoms and/or skin rash (Churg-Strauss syndrome).
-Inform your doctor immediately if your child experiences one or more of these symptoms,
+• a combination of symptoms similar to the flu, tingling or numbness in the arms and legs, worsening of lung symptoms, and/or skin rash (Churg-Strauss syndrome).
+Tell your doctor immediately if your child experiences one or some of these symptoms,

-• severe allergic reactions (erythema multiforme) that may appear without warning.
+• severe allergic reactions (erythema multiforme) that can appear without warning.

-The clinical trials conducted with montelukast 4 mg granules, 4 mg chewable tablets, 5 mg chewable tablets, or 10 mg tablets, the most frequently reported side effects (may affect up to 1 in 10 people) related to montelukast were:
+Clinical trials conducted with montelukast 4 mg granules for oral suspension, 4 mg chewable tablets, 5 mg chewable tablets, or 10 mg tablets, the most frequently reported side effects related to montelukast were:

 • headache,